zefiros-software/SerLib/README.md

 * Koen Visscher <koen.visscher@zefiros.eu>

 ## Used By
-We are interrested to find out what projects use SerLib.
+We are interested to find out what projects use SerLib.
 We would love it to include your projects here, just shoot us a mail. :)

 * Zefiros Engine